boylesoftware/x2node-tutorial/README.md

 * _Product_ - This is a descriptor of a product available in our online store.
 Every product will have a name, a description, a price and an availability flag.
 * _Account_ - This is an account of a registered customer.
 It will include the person's name, E-mail address, information used to authenticate (login) the customer.
 * _Order_ - This is an order placed by a customer for a number of products.
-The record will include information about when the order was placed, what customer placed the order, the order status ("new", "accepted", "shipped"), order charge transaction ID and the order line items, each of which will include the ordered product and the ordered quantity.
+The record will include information about when the order was placed, what customer placed the order, the order status ("new", "shipped" or "canceled"), order payment transaction ID in a 3rd-party payments processing backend and the order line items, each of which will include the ordered product and the ordered quantity.
+Once submitted, the order details may not be changed with the exception of its status.

 ### Actors